Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Research Challenges and Future Directions

-\begin{itemize} \item[$\bullet$] \textbf{Authentication and access control}.
-The key question in adding security to a decentralized diagram is to increase the confidence that all parties involved in the system (agents, platforms and users) will behave correctly, and can be achieved by authentication.
-The identification of the parties can make up a system and possibly establish a trust environment between clients.
-Cryptology is proven useful in a large number of authentication and access control scenarios, but it cannot address the problem of fully new participant.
-In addition, trust/reputation model has been proposed to determine the participating values for unknown clients, since it is hard for an agent to obtain complete knowledge about other participants~\cite{Petr2003Communication, Wang2007Formal,Huynh2009A}.
-Consequently, how to design efficient identity certification mechanisms to uniquely authenticate known, and trusted users and agents in the system has drawn many attentions. \item[$\bullet$] \textbf{Consensus design.} Coordination and cooperative control of multi-client in distributed ML always attract lots of attention from various research communities, where a fundamental approach to achieve cooperative control is the consensus based algorithm \cite{li2013brief}.
-Traditional consensus design are mostly based on single and finite-time domain \cite{meng2011finite,MENG2012187}, where in reality, the dynamics of the system are usually complicated and non-linear.
-Therefore, a useful and effective consensus design with dynamic or unknown parameters is urgent in the future research.
-For example, the time-varying resources and requirement for participating clients are key and un-trivial factors in design.
-In addition, the security of consensus also raises several issues recently \cite{DBLP:journals/corr/abs-2101-01917}.
-How to protect the integrity of the consensus from inside or outside attackers and how to prevent private information leakage from the published consensus are other interested research directions. \item[$\bullet$] \textbf{Blockchain assisted distributed learning}.
-The reasons for implementing blockchain in a distributed learning system are to increase the interaction efficiency between participants by providing more trusted information exchange, reaching a consensus in trust conditions, assessing participant productivity or detecting performance problems, identifying intruders, allocating plans and tasks, and deploying distributed solutions and joint missions \cite{9403374,10.1145/3319535.3363256}.
-However, the challenges consist of assessing feasibility and finding an architectural approach for combining blockchain based consensus algorithms with real time distributed learning systems, while assuring incentive information exchange and compatibility with the already existent local processing protocols \cite{ma2021federated}.
-In addition, the incentive mechanism is also vital for the consensus design \cite{9155268,pmlr-v119-sim20a}. \item[$\bullet$] \textbf{Fairness}.
-Fairness attracts increasing attentions in recent years, especially in the scenario where multiple participants are evolved in one learning task \cite{pmlr-v139-li21h}.
-A max-min fairness distributed learning system has been developed in \cite{pmlr-v119-bistritz20a}, where multiple clients are matched with the bandits with the minimum regret.
-Furthermore, the collaborative fairness in FL has been investigated in \cite{Lyu2020}.
-Although several works throw out the idea of fairness, there is a lack of common definition of fairness in distributed learning.
-Whether attending the same rounds of training or allocating training trials according to the users' capability represents the fairness is still an unclear question.
-In addition, the relationship between the fairness with security and privacy also requires further discussion. \end{itemize}
+The key question in adding security to a decentralized diagram is to increase the confidence that all parties involved in the system (agents, platforms, and users) will behave correctly, and can be achieved by authentication.
+The identification of the parties can make up a system and possibly establish a trusting environment between clients.
+Cryptology is proven useful in a large number of authentication and access control scenarios, but it cannot address the problem of fully new participants.
+In addition, a trust/reputation model has been proposed to determine the participating values for unknown clients, since it is hard for an agent to obtain complete knowledge about other participants~\cite{Petr2003Communication,Wang2007Formal,Huynh2009A}.
+Consequently, how to design efficient identity certification mechanisms to uniquely authenticate known, and trusted users and agents in the system has drawn much attention.